 Un- or under-employed SCMS members may also apply for six travel grants.
 Such members must meet all of the eligibility requirements for Student Travel Grants outlined above EXCEPT for having student status.

-NOTE: You must be a current 2013-2014 (not a temporary) member of SCMS and your paper must have been accepted for the 2014 Seattle conference in order to apply for the waivers or grants.
+NOTE: You must be a current 2014-2015 (not a temporary) member of SCMS and your paper must have been accepted for the 2015 Montreal conference in order to apply for the waivers or grants.

-To be considered for any of the grants outlined above, please login to the SCMS website and complete the online application form (The form is now closed for the 2014 Seattle conference) by Wednesday, December 18, 13 (5pm CT).
+To be considered for any of the grants outlined above, please login to the SCMS website and complete the online application form (available once acceptance and declined proposal notifications are emailed in November) by Monday, December 22, 14 (5pm CT).
 Note: please do not submit more than one application.

-Travel grant and registration waiver winners and non-winners will be notified by January 6, 2014 in order to meet the January 17, 2014 early conference registration deadline.
+Travel grant and registration waiver winners and non-winners will be notified by January 16, 2015 by the SCMS Secretary, Corey Creekmur in order to meet the January 30, 2015 early conference registration deadline.

 | Upcoming Conference